Skip to content

 sql:

-driver: mysql # database driver
+driver: mysql # primary database driver

-dsn: "user:password@tcp(localhost:3306)/db?parseTime=true" # database DSN
+dsn: "user:password@tcp(localhost:3306)/db?parseTime=true" # primary database DSN

 migrations: